OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/pruning/index.md

   <figcaption>Figure 1: The elastic deployment variant of our motivating scenario.</figcaption>
 </figure>

-We want to deploy the elastic variant of the web shop application using GCP.
+We intend to deploy the elastic variant of the web shop application using GCP.
 We specify this when resolving variability as follows.

 ```shell linenums="1"